Animal Friends Of Wyoming County

 Animal Friends of Wyoming County is a 501(c)3 non-profit community organization made up of Wyoming County, NY, residents with a strong desire and passion to help out animals.
 Our main goal is to promote Animal Health Awareness as well as simultaneously promoting the Wyoming County Animal Shelter.
 AFWC raises funds and creates programs to help and care for unwanted dogs at the animal shelter.
 AFWC was organized and created by a Board of Directors, each using their God-given gifts, talents and abilities to contribute to the overall goal.
 Directors communicate and work to organize programs, events and promotional material to bring together the community to care for lost or abandoned strays in the county.
 Though AFWC is a completely separate entity from the Wyoming County Animal Shelter, their goals are similar: to educate our local community and save abandoned dogs.
 AFWC is proud to have such a loving community to work with.
 Because of volunteers, members and residents, programs such as Spay Our Stray and Pets For Vets are possible through contributions.
 Thank you!

-Meet the Board of Directors for Animal Friends
+Meet Animal Friends

 Sam